Things to do in Killybegs Donegal

-Living just down the road from Killybegs in rural south-west Donegal we often make the road trip there just for a day out.
+Living just down the road from Killybegs in rural southwest Donegal Ireland we often make the road trip there just for a day out.
 Killybegs is located on the Wild Atlantic Way and thanks to its very deep harbour you can see many cruise ships sail into the town.
 Because it is a fishing port you can often catch the waft of stinky fish from the processing plants on the way into town.
 But the smell quickly dissipates once you get into the town itself.

-The name Killybegs comes from the Gaelic or Irish “Na Cealla Beaga” translates to “the little cells” — referring to the early settlement of monks in the area who lived in little stone “cell” dwellings.
+The name Killybegs comes from the Gaelic or Irish “Na Cealla Beaga” which translates to “the little cells” — referring to the early settlement of monks in the area who lived in little stone “cell” dwellings.
 These monks, believed to be some of the first settlers in the area, were responsible for dedicating a well in honour to St. Catherine of Alexandria.

 How to get to Killybegs